tdpetrou/pandas_cub/README.md

 * Verify that `values` is a dict
 * Verify that each key is a string
 * Verify that each value is a 1D NumPy array
+* Verify that each NumPy array is the same length
 * If the array kind is 'U' change it to 'O'
 * Create an instance variable `_values` to store the data as a dictionary
-* Create another instance variable `_column_info`, a dictionary that maps the column name to the data type as a string.
-Use the `kind` of each array to get the data type as a string from the constant dictionary `DTYPE_NAME`.
+* Create another instance variable `_column_info`, a dictionary that maps the column name to the data type `kind` character.

 Verify results with:
 `$ pytest tests/test_dataframe.py::TestDataFrameCreation::test_df_mix`